-I worked in laboratories doing research, mostly biological, for seven years.
+I worked in laboratories doing research for seven years, mostly biological research.
 But it was astonishing to me how different dealing with cosmetic chemistry could be.
 Kind of like a teenager getting mixed up with the wrong crowd — a little influence goes a long way.
 A few drops of the right reagent could make a formulation glide across the skin like magic, whereas the wrong addition could blow up the whole mixture.

 KL: Just as important of what you put into a product is the procedure by which you make the product.
 This means in what order and what conditions each ingredient is introduced in the manufacturing process.
 You certainly wouldn’t blend water, flour, yeast and eggs into a frying pan and expect to make a cake.
 Temperature matters in other ways as well.
 Products usually have an upper temperature whereby they remain stable.
 Many actives are not stable in higher temperatures.
 Temperature also matters in more subtle ways.
 When formulating a lipstick, or a lip balm, the meting temperature of the product directly impacts how that product feels and performs.

 KL: Here’s where chemistry becomes center stage again.
-Oxidation-sensitive ingredients — such as Vitamin C (ascorbic acid), Vitamin A (retinol), or antioxidants — should never be used with oxidizing ingredients like benzoyl peroxide.
+Oxidation sensitive ingredients such as Vitamin C (ascorbic acid) or Vitamin A (retinol), or antioxidants should never be used with oxidizing ingredients like benzoyl peroxide.
 It causes their degradation, and in the case of retinol, it makes it into retinoic acid, which is a drug, and has a different safety profile.
 Subtle things such as uncoated titanium dioxide are oxidizers, in fact they a photo-oxidizers.
 So, to state the obvious, don’t use a photo-oxidizer, or photo-sensitizer, if the intended use is a beach type sunscreen.

 KL: What I love most about well-informed blogs like FutureDerm.com is that it raises perspective and awareness.
 That’s a great service to readers, allowing THEM to make better informed decisions.